 On the high end these cases have a value between $100,000-$175,000.
 Examples of torn rotator cuff injuries that fall into this higher value category generally involve a car or truck (tractor-trailer) accident in a favorable venue with an unlikable corporate defendant.
 Ponton Law has been involved in a number of these types of cases, including $100,000 for a car wreck in Fulton County, $125,000 for a tractor-trailer wreck in Fulton County, $150,000 for a tractor-trailer wreck in Fulton County, and $197,500 involving a commercial vehicle wreck and a corporate defendant in Clayton County.

-Contact Ponton Law today for a free case evaluation if you have suffered a similar injury at 404-418-8507.
+Contact Ponton Law today for a free case evaluation from an experienced Atlanta car accident attorney if you have suffered a similar injury at 404-418-8507.
 He has handled many of these types of cases and know what it takes to maximize the value of your claim.